 I don’t have the same reaction to silos or rock pits because I never knew what they were – apparently there are not a lot of either to be found on .

-They haven't gotten any safer, though.
-Geology.com reports that accidents in the rock pits found at abandoned mines and quarries claim 20 to 30 lives per year, mostly due to drowning.
+They haven’t gotten any safer, though.
+Geology.com reports that accidents in pits found at abandoned mines and quarries claim 20 to 30 lives per year, mostly due to drowning.
 And silos are just as dangerous.
 A 2012 article in The New York Times blames silos in farming communities for more than 80 deaths since 2007 and at least 26 deaths in 2010 alone.

-Funny then that the advertising industry is fond enough of the word “silo” to use it to describe the different groups of consumers that it reaches out to.
+Funny then that the industry is fond enough of the word “silo” to use it to describe the different groups of consumers that it reaches out to.
 Different demographic populations are differentiated and placed in silos based on their various attributes, so that messages and media can be created and utilized based on whom the advertisers are trying to attract.
-And so strategies, campaigns, and even specialty agencies are created to reach not only general market consumers but also African-American, Hispanic, Asian, and customers as well as groups defined by age, income, marital status, , and more.
+And so strategies, campaigns, and even specialty agencies are created to reach not only general market consumers but also African-American, Hispanic, Asian, and LGBT customers as well as groups defined by age, income, marital status, , and more.

 You can often see this especially targeted work when you watch television, read magazines or surf the web.
 And if you spend time with specialized niche media – magazines aimed at the gay and lesbian consumer, for example, or a TV show that targets younger consumers, or a Spanish-language website – you’ll notice that the advertising is chock-full of the people, languages, and cultural cues (fashion, music, dances, etc.) that the advertisers assume their intended viewers will appreciate.